jrbeilke/WP-Cycle-reloaded/wp-cycle-reloaded/README.txt

 = 0.1.14 =
 * Updated jQuery Cycle plugin to 3.0.3
 * Fix URL for loading jquery.cycle.js to work with HTTPS and WordPress Multisite

+= 0.1.15 =
+* Fix wp_cycle conflicts so reloaded plugin can be installed alongside WP-Cycle